sm-abbas19/CollisionVision/README.md

 - threshold: Distance at which collision probability is 0.5 (lower = more sensitive)
 - scale: Controls how quickly probability rises as distance decreases

+In the helpers/ directory, you’ll find modified ByteTrack files.
+Replace the default ByteTrack files in your environment with these to ensure proper functionality.

 ## 🗂️ Project Structure
 ```